metaseed/metaGo/src/metaJump/README.md

 > commands that only navigate in the active editor are also provided: metaGo.gotoAfterActive, metaGo.gotoBeforeActive, metaGo.gotoSmartActive, you could assign shortcuts by yourself.

+> by default metajump use multiple-target-char to navigate to location, but user could config to enable single-target-char:
+> "metaGo.jumper.commandsToUseSingleTargetChar":["metaGo.gotoSmart", "metaGo.selectSmart"]
+> to make the to commands use single-target-char: show decorations of all potential locations after user type one target char.

 [*➭Feature Summary⮵*](https://github.com/metaseed/metaGo/blob/master/README.md#features-summary)